A Sheffield Philharmonic Orchestra Mystery: Part 2

 Douglas Vickers (1861 – 1937)

-So, it seems likely that the concert was on 23 April 1909.
-But the clipping concert date was still unknown.
+So, it seems most likely that the concert was on 23 April 1909.

 Reproduced with the permission of Special Collections, Leeds University Library, Brotherton Collection, H-She-7.5 SHE